jkutner/blog/_posts/2015-02-23-heroku-eclipse-demo.markdown

 date:   2015-02-23 22:18:00
 ---

-This short video (less than a minute and a half), demonstrates how to create, deploy and configure a Heroku application from Eclipse.
+This short video (less than a minute and a half) demonstrates how to create, deploy and configure a Heroku application from Eclipse.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NcCeUp4rygU?vq=hd720" frameborder="0" allowfullscreen></iframe>